philwonski/twplugins-hello-json-advanced/README.md

 *Purpose*

 Interact with a remote Wordpress site using the built-in Wordpress REST API (no Wordpress plugins needed).
+This concept is forked and expanded-upon in [TW5-Wordpress-Remote](https://github.com/philwonski/TW5-Wordpress-Remote)

 *Usage*